jocelyng012/Python-Project/README.md

 ***Sodoku Solver***
   * A solver for the classic Sodoku
   * Implement constraint propagation and back-tracking search
-  * Model-View-Controller (MVC) organization associate a graphical display with game
+  * Model-View-Controller (MVC) organization associates a graphical display with the game